The Closet Makeover - 5 Steps to Make It Fresh, Attractive, and Useful

 - Organize shoes and accessories using the same guidelines.
 Separate by season, type, and color, and give prime real estate to current and most-used items.
 Don't stick your favorite shoes on a high shelf or in a dark corner.

 - Get creative with storage instead of running out to purchase an entire closet "system."
-A small bookcase is great for storing shoes and handbags, a chest of drawers can hold folded tee shirts and sweaters, a row of hooks can accommodate belts or necklaces, and a clear over-the-door shoe bag could store rolled tights, scarves, or ties.
+A small bookcase is great for storing shoes and handbags, a chest of drawers can hold folded jeans, tee shirts, and sweaters, a row of hooks can accommodate belts or necklaces, and a clear over-the-door shoe bag could store rolled tights, socks, or ties.

 At attractive closet will inspire you to keep it that way.
-In fact, the more often you neaten your closet, the sooner it will become a habit and the more you will enjoy the space.
+In fact, the more often you neaten your closet, the sooner it will become a habit and the more you'll enjoy the space.
 Here are some other ways to increase the charm:

 - Invest in quality matching hangers if yours are a cheap hodgepodge of wire and plastic.
 Wooden suit hangers look classy and will last for years.